 Far Hills Train, Schools,Government

-In 1931, electric trains replaced the old steam powered engines on the DL&W tracks.
+In 1931, electric trains replaced the old steam-powered engines on the DL&W tracks.
 The borough adopted its first zoning ordinance in 1932.
-With the exception of village lands, the whole of Far Hills was zoned for a 25 acre minimum lot size.
-In 1947 the Zoning Ordinance was revised, reducing the 25 acre zone to a 10 acre minimum lot size.
+With the exception of village lands, the whole of Far Hills was zoned for a 25-acre minimum lot size.
+In 1947, the Zoning Ordinance was revised, reducing the 25-acre zone to a 10-acre minimum lot size.

 Far Hills is governed under the Borough form of New Jersey municipal government, which is used in 218 municipalities (of the 565) statewide, making it the most common form of government in New Jersey.
-The governing body is comprised of the Mayor and the Borough Council, with all positions elected at-large on a partisan basis as part of the November general election.
+The governing body comprises the Mayor and the Borough Council, with all positions elected at-large on a partisan basis as part of the November general election.
 A Mayor is elected directly by the voters to a four-year term of office.

 The list of Mayors of the Borough of Far Hills is as follows: